Board

 Gerardo Gomez (At Large) Is a family and youth counselor and have been a homeless rights activist for almost 20 years, became a board member at the National Coalition for the Homeless at the age of 20, co-founded a homeless service organization at Saint Mary’s College of CA. Organized the first homeless candlelight vigil in all of Chile in 2004 and have organized previous homeless candlelight vigils in Los Angeles.
 Been fortunate to interact with homeless individuals throughout the States, South Africa, Mexico City and Chile.
 Currently a board member at Los Angeles Community Action Network and have participated in 3 Homeless World Cups (Brazil, Mexico City, Chile) as a correspondent for Community Connection, LA CAN’s community newspaper.

 Coral Feigin (Secretary) comes from the rural east coast of Canada.
-She is a Bay Area-based community organizer who does work around prison abolition, queer and trans liberation and harm reduction.
-Coral was WRAP’s community organizer for several years.
-She also works at the Transgender Gendervariant Intersex Justice Project by supporting the release of trans prisoners.
+She is a community organizer who does work around prison abolition, queer and trans liberation and harm reduction.
+Coral was WRAP’s community organizer for many years.
+She now lives in Tennessee and co-leads the collective Press On South which advances the practice of movement journalism.

 Theresa Imperial (at large) graduated from the University of California, Santa Cruz in 2008.
 Since then, she has worked with Manilatown Heritage Foundation and Bill Sorro Housing Program.
 She is the Executive Director of the Bill Sorro Housing Program (BISHoP).
 She currently sits on Eastern Neighborhood Citizen Advisory Committee in San Francisco, an advisory body that gives recommendations on the implementation of the Eastern Neighborhood Area Plan to city agencies.
 In addition, she is a member of Migrante SoMa/TL, a neighborhood chapter of Migrante International that promotes the rights of Filipino overseas workers.